Evil

 On Sunday morning, we went snorkeling and visited an island devoid of the party atmosphere found in White Beach.
 Since there were more than 10 of us, we only paid P150 each for a big bangka (pumpboat) to bring us to the site.
 There were a number of smaller bangkas waiting there, willing to bring you around the site for P70 each.
 All we had to do was hold on to the bangka’s sides and experience the beauty that lay down under.
 We saw corals, clownfishes, big blue starfishes, anemone, gigantic(!) sea urchins, and a lot more I could not name (unfortunately).
 Their magnificence right in my face…

-ner at Italian Pizzeria, a new addition to White Beach since I first visited it last year.
+We had dinner at Italian Pizzeria, a new addition to White Beach since I first visited it last year.
 The pizzeria is situated at the end of White Beach, just before you cross over to Tamaraw Beach Resort.
 My friend Migs texted me and said the view was not to be missed.
 I didn’t.
 The view from up where we dined was the perfect culmination for an enjoyable morning.

 We had Aglio e Olio, Pizza de Pirata (with ham and Italian sausages), and Hawaiaan Pizza.
 The two pizzas were great, straight from the oven.
 The pasta on the other hand was not al dente; if it stayed 2 minutes more in boiling water, it would have been perfect!
 I thank Dave for giving the waitress special instructions for my Mango Shake– more of the mango fruit and a little bit of dairy.
 Apart from the fact that I am lactose-intolerant, my shake was better than Regina’s.
 I think each of the 5 of us shelled out around P300, not bad for a good meal.
 Oh yeah, we scored a slice of Tiramisu each (on the house!) as courtesy for Dave’s inconvenience; his cappuccino was the first to be ordered but served last.